 What is Bloat?

-Gastric dilatation volvulus, or dog bloat, occurs when the stomach fills with gas causing it to dilate or bloat.
-In some cases, the stomach is distended with fluid or food.
+Gastric dilatation volvulus, or dog bloat, is an extremely painful condition that occurs when the stomach fills with gas, fluid, or food and expands or bloats.
 When this occurs, the stomach can twist upon itself so that both the entrance and exit are blocked.
-The twist in the stomach is painful and blocks the blood flow to the stomach.
-This pinching off of the blood supply can block the main vein (vena cava) that leads from the back half of the body to the heart.
-This decrease in blood flow to the heart can cause shock.
-Shock, a condition in which there is not enough blood going to the body, is fatal if not treated.
+The twist in the stomach also blocks the blood flow to the stomach leading to tissue damage.
+Sometimes the spleen flips over with the stomach as well.
+A greatly distended stomach can press against the main vein (vena cava) that carries blood from the back half of the body to the heart.
+The resulting decrease in blood flow to the heart can lead to shock, which is often fatal if not quickly treated.

 Symptoms of Bloat in Dogs